microsoft/vscode-docs/docs/languages/javascript.md

 ## Hover Information

-Hover over a JavaScript symbol to quickly see type its type information and relevant documentation:
+Hover over a JavaScript symbol to quickly see its type information and relevant documentation:

 ![Hovering over a JavaScript variable to see its type information](images/javascript/hover.png)